ampproject/amphtml/src/compiler/README.md

 ## Classic components

 We create `buildDom` functions by extracting all of the DOM mutations from `buildCallback`.
-The goal is to separate out all DOM creation from side effects (e.g. attaching listeners), as we want to avoid side effects on the server.
+Separating DOM creation from side effects (e.g. attaching listeners) is important because these side effects must occur on the client.

 A classic component's structure that has implemented server-rendering should be: